Question or comment about the scheduling of a program?

 CPB is a private nonprofit corporation created and funded by the federal government and is the steward of federal funding for public media.
 CPB does not produce or distribute programs, nor does it own, control or operate any broadcast stations.

 PBS is a private, nonprofit media enterprise owned by its member public television stations.
-PBS distributes programming to nearly 350 locally owned and operated public television stations across the country and is funded principally by these member stations and by CPB.
+PBS distributes programming to approximately 350 locally controlled and operated public television stations across the country and is funded principally by these member stations, distribution and underwriting.

 How is CPB funded?